-- An explanation of graduation requirements as specified by the New York State Board of Regents. - A listing of sequence options presented in both narrative and graphic formats. - Answers to commonly asked questions regarding various aspects of the high school program. - A list and description of courses and sequences offered by each subject area department.
+- An explanation of graduation requirements as specified by the New York State Board of Regents. - A listing of sequence options presented in both narrative and graphic formats. - 3.
+Answers to commonly asked questions regarding various aspects of the high school program. - A list and description of courses and sequences offered by each subject area department.

-Cooperation among parents, students and staff is necessary and very important when selecting a program of study that will provide for the educational needs of every student.
-The Waterford - Halfmoon High School staff will provide assistance to you in developing your program and will assist in the decision-making and problem-solving processes.
+Cooperation among parents, students necessary and very staff is important when selecting a program of study that will provide for the educational needs of every student.
+The Waterford -Halfmoon High School staff will provide assistance to you in developing your and program will assist in decision-making and problem-solving processes.
 Student conferences will be scheduled for this purpose.
-If you have any questions, you are urged to call the Guidance Office
+If you have